|

 Where are you from?

-I was born in Brooklyn, New York.
-Bensonhurst, to be exact-lived there until I was three years old.
-Then moved to the Lower East Side of Manhattan and grew up in the housing projects.
-You can actually see the neighborhood where I grew up by reading Dear Santa, Please Come to the 19th Floor.
+I was born in Brooklyn, New York (Bensonhurst, to be exact).
+When I was three, my family moved to the Lower East Side of Manhattan and lived in the housing projects.
+You can actually see the neighborhood where I grew up my book Dear Santa, Please Come to the 19th Floor.

 When and why did you decide to become an author?

-I graduated from college with a bachelor in finance and worked as a financial writer at Brown Brothers Harriman.
-I didn't like my job too much and wasn't good at crunching numbers all day and being confined to a windowless cubicle.
-So I wanted to switch careers and become a registered nurse because I love helping people.
-In the meantime, I was also helping my husband Chris Soentpiet with his school visitations and art endeavors.
-It was at the schools I had the opportunity to work with kids and found that I loved reading to them.
-Then I started getting ideas for writing stories of my own.
+Shortly after I graduated from college with a bachelor's degree in finance, I worked as a financial writer on Wall Street.
+After a while, I discovered I didn't like my job and wasn't good at crunching numbers all day.
+I decided to switch careers and become a registered nurse, because I love helping people.
+In my spare time, I was also helping my husband, Chris Soentpiet, with his school visits and art endeavors.
+At the schools, I had the opportunity to work with kids and found that I loved reading to them.
+This newfound love inspired me to start writing some stories of my own.

 Did you always love books?